kyverno/policy-reporter-docs/docs/policy-reporter-ui/source-config.md

 Since Kyverno validation does not produce `warn` results, we do not want to display it in our Kyverno dashboards, so we exclude it in our example configuration.

-### ViewType
+### Type

 Some sources like Trivy don't produce pass results and mainly show existing failures.
 In this cases the default dashboards don't produce much value because they give no insights which failures are really important.
-For this sources you can set the `viewType` to `severity`.
+For this sources you can set the `type` to `severity`.
 Means all information will be grouped by `severity` rather then the `result` which makes them more valuable.

-The `viewType` has no effect on dashboards in which multiple sources are visible and some of them use the default value.
+The `type` has no effect on dashboards in which multiple sources are visible and some of them use the default value.

 <img src="../assets/trivy-vulnr-dashboard.png" style="border: 1px solid #555; margin-top: 20px;" alt="Policy Reporter UI - Trivy Severity based Dashboard" />